Julius Evola: Philosophy

 Evola's writings blended ideas from German idealism, Eastern doctrines, traditionalist conservatism, and especially the interwar Conservative Revolution, "with which Evola had a deep personal involvement".
-He viewed himself as part of an aristocratic caste that had been dominant in an ancient Golden Age, as opposed to the contemporary Dark Age (the Kali Yuga).
-In his writing, Evola addressed others in that caste whom he called l'uomo differenziato—"the man who has become different"—who through heredity and initiation were able to transcend the ages.
+He viewed himself as part of an aristocratic caste that had been dominant in an almost-forgotten archaic Golden Age, which had been destroyed by the contemporary Dark Age (Kali Yuga), meaning the whole of historical times.
+In his writing, Evola addressed others in that caste whom he called l'uomo differenziato (the man who has become different), those who through heredity and initiation were able to transcend the ages.

 Evola considered human history to be, in general, decadent; he viewed modernity as the temporary success of the forces of disorder over tradition.
 Tradition, in Evola's definition, was an eternal supernatural knowledge, with absolute values of authority, hierarchy, order, discipline and obedience.
 Matthew Rose wrote that "Evola claimed to show how basic human activities—from eating and sex, commerce and games, to war and social intercourse—were elevated by Tradition into something ritualistic, becoming activities whose very repetitiveness offered a glimpse of an unchanging eternal realm".
-Ensuring Tradition's triumph of order over chaos, in Evola's view, required an obedience to aristocracy.
+Only the re-establishment of aristocratic authority could ensure the triumph of Tradition over the present chaos.
 Rose wrote that Evola "aspired to be the most right-wing thinker possible in the modern world".

-Evola's philosophical work started in the 1920s with The Theory of the Absolute Individual and Phenomenology of the Absolute Individual.
-Teoria dell'individuo assoluto (Theory of The Absolute Individual) and Fenomenologia dell'individuo assoluto (Phenomenology of the Absolute Individual) originally constituted a single work which only for editorial reasons ended up being divided into two separate volumes, published a few years apart from each other, one in 1927 and the other in 1930, published in Turin at the publisher called Bocca.
-This work was different and even attack on the dominant Hegelian thought in Italy, prevailed by the works of Benedetto Croce.
-He helped Evola to find a publisher for his Theory and Phenomenology of Absolute Individual, a work which started in 1924 but was only published in its final form in 1927 and 1930, though it is not certain to which extent Croce helped Evola.
+Evola's philosophical work started in 1924 with Teoria dell'individuo assoluto (Theory of the Absolute Individual) and Fenomenologia dell'individuo assoluto (Phenomenology of the Absolute Individual), originally a single work, which for editorial reasons was divided into separate volumes published in 1927 and 1930 in Turin by Bocca publishers.
+These attacked the Hegelianism dominant in Italy, especially in the works of Benedetto Croce.
+Croce may have helped Evola to find a publisher for his Absolute Individual opus.
+Scholars have nevertheless identified continuities between Evola's avant-garde writings and his subsequent philosophy.
+Themes already prominent in his Dada writings—including negation, freedom from conventional categories, the overcoming of ordinary subjectivity and the possibility of supra-rational experience—were subsequently reformulated in philosophical and esoteric terms.